Sign Up to shop

 To capitalise on foot traffic, you want your store to be two things: eye-catching and inviting.
 We’ve already spoken about the part your storefront and shop floor layout plays in this, but there are other known merchandising tips to make your store appealing and fun to browse.

 And of course, your window display is going to be doing a lot of the heavy lifting.
 Practice makes perfect when it comes to building a great display, but check out our guide for some inspiration and tips from the pros.
 Finally, make sure you update it on a regular basis to keep it interesting to people passing by often.
+When we interviewed visual merchandising consultant Sarah Manning, she recommended updating your window once a month as a minimum.

 📚 Bookmark for later: 16 Tried-and-tested retail merchandising tips